jschrier/blog/_posts/2023-11-24-Imaginary-Syllabi:-Money-And-Art.md

 - Tax avoidance
   - Zhivko [Concealed Masterpieces: The Intersection of Taxation and the Art Market (2022)](https://www.taxnotes.com/featured-analysis/concealed-masterpieces-intersection-taxation-and-art-market/2022/09/23/7f3ks)---a good introduction to these issues, non-tangible art, written by a law student.
-- Pierson [Art in the Age of Tax Avoidance (2023)](http://dx.doi.org/10.2139/ssrn.4391036)--*"Utilizing the near universe of tax filings, we document both the extent of donations of art to non-profit organizations in the U.S. and their use as a method of tax avoidance. "**
+- Pierson [Art in the Age of Tax Avoidance (2023)](http://dx.doi.org/10.2139/ssrn.4391036)--*"Utilizing the near universe of tax filings, we document both the extent of donations of art to non-profit organizations in the U.S. and their use as a method of tax avoidance."*
 - [Pandora Papers reveal 1,600 works of art 'secretly traded' in tax havens (2022)](https://www.theartnewspaper.com/2022/02/02/pandora-papers-reveal-1600-works-of-art-in-tax-havens)